jellyfin/jellyfin-mpv-shim/README.md

 # Under Development/Not Working
 This is a fork of Plex-MPV-Shim that has the Jellyfin API client added.
-No actual player logic has been implemented.
-(What is in the repository is specific to Plex and needs to be made to work with Jellyfin.)
-Login, player advertisement, and the ability to recieve commands over the websocket connection have been tested.
-It should be practical to implement most of the Plex-MPV-Shim features for this client.

-I plan on working on this client when I have extra time.
-Pull requests are welcome.
+Basic player functionality and subtitle/audio selection is working.
+Full remote control and menu functionality is under development.

-Should something terrible happen to Plex, you can expect that this client will probably be fully working within a week or two of that happening.
-I do not plan on stopping development of Plex-MPV-Shim unless circumstances make development on it impossible.
+This software is under active development.

 # Jellyfin MPV Shim